 Eating disorders is a pattern of eating that is abnormal.
 It can come in various forms.
 The DSM-V (Diagnostic and Statistical Manual of Mental Disorders) is the latest and most widely used manual to treat any mental illness.
 Recently, it included Binge Eating Disorder (BED) as a recognisable mental disorder separate from other eating disorders.
 According to the DSM-V, "feeding and eating disorders are characterised by a persistent disturbance of eating or eating-related behaviour that results in the altered consumption or absorption of food and that significantly impairs physical health or psychosocial functioning.
 Diagnostic criteria are provided for pica, rumination disorder, avoidant/restrictive food intake disorder, anorexia nervosa, bulimia nervosa, and binge-eating disorder."

-These eating disorders are akin to addiction because they are behaviours that release the neurotransmitter, dopamine, in the brain's reward circuitry.
-Usually activities that centre on survival will release dopamine.
-Since nobody can live without food, dopamine is present in our eating habits and behaviours.
-Even if those behaviours and practices are harmful, dopamine will make it difficult for eating disordered people to stop doing their disordered eating.
+These eating disorders are akin to addiction because they are behaviours that release a neurotransmitter, in the brain's reward circuitry.
+Usually activities that centre on survival will release this chemical.
+Since nobody can live without food, this chemical is present in our eating habits and behaviours.
+Even if those behaviours and practices are harmful, the chemical will make it difficult for eating disordered people to stop doing their disordered eating.

 Eating disorders are characterised by a persistent disturbance of eating that results in altered consumption or absorption of food which significantly impairs physical health or psychosocial functioning.
 Anorexia Nervosa and other restrictive eating harms the body through intentional starvation.
 While, bulimia nervosa, binge-eating disorders, and other compulsive eating disorders will harm the body in an excess intake of food or a depletion of necessary nutritional intake per meal.
 In general, excessive food obsessions and ruminations will make food the sole preoccupation of life.
 Thus, eating disorders destroy relationships with others and removes one from living a wonderful life.